10BenAgain/Gen3RngAutomationTools/README.md

 Cross-platform CLI tool for searching encounters in Pokémon Fire Red and Leaf Green.
 My goal was to learn more about the C programming language and to avoid having to use the Gen3SeedAssistant tool through Wine on my Linux machine.

 ## Installation
 Minimal installation is required.
 Just extract the release files and run the program from your desired directory.
-There are two additional components that are required alongside the binary file, however.
-There is a `data` folder that must reside in the same directory as the binary and another `settings.ini` file that must be present as well.
+There are two additional components that are required alongside the gtsary file, however.
+There is a `data` folder that must reside in the same directory as the gtsary and another `settings.ini` file that must be present as well.
 This will be briefly covered later.

 ## Building
 If you want to build this program from source, there are a couple of requirements.